cirrina/ctg-rnaseq/README.md

 ## Installation lsens
 Version specific pipeline folders are installed on ls4 at: `/projects/fs1/shared/ctg-pipelines/ctg-rnaseq/`.
-* Note that, at pipleline initiation, the entire directory with executables and configs are copied to (and run from) the project folder.
+**Note** When running `rnaseq-primer`the entire directory with executables and configs are copied to (and run from within) the project folder.
+Each time the `rnaseq-primer` is run, all script files (including the `nextflow.config` will be overwritten)
-* Note: Avoid adding the ctg-rnaseq script directories to $PATH.
-Instead run these scripts usgin full path (thus allowing proper vresion control).
+**Note** Avoid adding the ctg-rnaseq script directories to $PATH.
+Instead run the `rnaseq-primer` script usging full path (thus allowing proper vresion control).

 ## Requirements
- 1. Clone and build the *Singularity container* for this pipeline, e.g. https://github.com/cirrina/ctg-singularity/tree/main/rnaseq/v1.1).
+ 1. Clone and build the **Singularity container** for this pipeline, e.g. https://github.com/cirrina/ctg-singularity/tree/main/rnaseq/v1.1).
 Add the correct path to the .sif -`singularity_container = ` parameter in `rnaseq-primer` shell sctipt.
  2. Make SURE that the `scriptsdir`file location, hardcoded in the `rnaseq-primer` shell script, are valid.
  2. Edit your samplesheet to fullill all requirements.
 See section `SampleSheet` below
  3. Edit the nextflow.config so that file paths are correct.
 Make sure that the software versions as installed in .sif are compatible with references defined in nextflow.config, e.g. STAR indexed references.